-Aerosols will not explode when they are in checked baggage in the aircraft’s hold.
-This applies to all toiletry aerosols on a plane in checked luggage, including those containing deodorant, antiperspirant, dry shampoos, hairspray, body spray and suntan lotion.
+The Quick Answer: Aerosols can be packed in checked luggage, in fact it is the best place to put them.
+Aerosol cans will not explode when they are in checked baggage in the aircraft’s hold either.
+This applies to all toiletry aerosols on a plane in checked luggage, including those containing deodorant, antiperspirant, dry shampoos, hairspray, body spray and sunscreen.

 TSA and FAA regulations do restrict the carriage of certain types of aerosol cans on a plane if they contain flammable liquids, oxygen and some other gases as they could explode in the unlikely event of a fire.